-Julia Greenberg represents clients in high-stakes complex litigation with a focus on commercial and intellectual property disputes for entertainment and technology companies.
+Julia Greenberg represents clients in high-stakes complex litigation, including commercial, intellectual property, and employment disputes for entertainment and technology companies.
 She has experience representing clients in state and federal courts, at trial and appellate levels, and in arbitration.

 In recent cases, Julia has achieved successful outcomes for clients at all stages of litigation.
-In 2024, she defended a cybersecurity company against fraud and warranty claims that sought hundreds of millions of dollars in damages.
-During trial, she argued and won a motion to keep more than $20 million in potential prejudgment interest from reaching the jury.
+In a 2024 trial, she defended a cybersecurity company against fraud and warranty claims that sought hundreds of millions of dollars in damages.
+During trial, she argued and won a motion limiting potentially millions in prejudgment interest from reaching the jury.
 The case ended with a complete defense verdict.
-In another recent high-profile win, she helped Netflix defeat sprawling infringement claims through tenacious and creative motions practice.
-In particular, Julia argued a Section 101 motion that invalidated one of the 12 patents in the case.
+In another recent high-profile win, she helped Netflix defeat sprawling patent infringement claims through tenacious and creative motions practice.
+Among other things, Julia argued a Section 101 motion that invalidated one of the 12 patents in the case.

 Julia also maintains an active pro bono practice.
-She is part of the team working with the ACLU in a putative class action against the Department of Homeland Security and Customs & Border Patrol, winning provisional class certification and a preliminary injunction against the government’s unlawful arrest and detention practices in the Eastern District of California.
-She also represents individuals in a range of civil and criminal proceedings, from securing a restraining order to petitioning to vacate a murder conviction.
+She is part of the team working with the ACLU in a putative class action against the Department of Homeland Security and Border Patrol, winning provisional class certification and a preliminary injunction against the government’s unlawful arrest and detention practices in the Eastern District of California.
+She has also represented individuals in civil and criminal proceedings, from obtaining a restraining order to stop elder abuse to securing release for an individual wrongfully serving a life sentence for a felony murder conviction.

 Alorica, Inc. v.
 Fortinet, Inc.